Financial irregularities in African soccer exposed by audit

-The report, which is more than 50 pages long, covers the period 2015-2019 and the presidencies of Issa Hayatou and successor Ahmad, who remains in power.
+The report by financial services firm PwC, which is more than 50 pages long, covers the period 2015-19 and the presidencies of Issa Hayatou and successor Ahmad, who remains in power despite an ongoing ethics investigation that predates this audit.

-FIFA remitted $51 million to an Egyptian-based bank account between 2015 and 2018 as part of its “Forward Programme.”
-By Dec.
-18, 2018, $24 million had been disbursed across the continent and $10 million of this — amounting to 40 payments — was reviewed and investigated.
+The review was undertaken last year when FIFA was effectively running the troubled African confederation.

+The auditors had to grapple with limited documentation to account for payments at CAF worth millions of dollars that raised doubts about the nature of contracts, the need for family members of executives to receive payments, and raised the prospect of kickbacks and tax evasion attempts.

 PwC found $4.6 million from 14 payments had “no or insufficient supporting documentation to determine the beneficiary, purpose, and benefit for CAF.”
 The auditors said they could not find the purpose of the payment, the ultimate beneficiary or evidence the cash had been received in some cases.